jkaryo1/CCProject/README.md

 Make sure you have [python 2.7](https://www.python.org/) and [pip](https://pypi.org/project/pip/) installed locally, to test this you can run `python --version` and `pip --version`.

-Here are instructoins:
+Here are instructions, from the root directory of the repo:
+ * `cd backend/`
- * sudo pip install -r requrements.txt
+ * sudo pip install -r requirements.txt
  * python flask_app.py
  * Backend should be live, just go to [http://0.0.0.0:5002/](http://0.0.0.0:5002/)
  * You should now be able to see queries to backend in the console.